Alvaro-FZ/lovdle/README.md

 # 💖 Lovdle - A Wordle Full of Love

 **Lovdle** is a romance-themed word game inspired by Wordle.
-It features a charming aesthetic, a persistent life system, and a vocabulary centered around affection and love.
+It features a charming aesthetic, a persistent life system, all under an affection and love context.

 ## ✨ Key Features